February 05, 2021

 Cardiac pump failure refers to when the heart cannot pump blood sufficiently enough to maintain blood flow to meet the demands of the body and can be associated with heart block, disorders of heart rhythm (tachyarrhythmias), narrowing (stenosis) of the main artery of the body (aorta), or a heart attack (myocardial infarction).

 Venous pooling is a normal occurrence in which gravity causes blood to pool downward within the abdomen and legs upon standing.
-Certain conditions can decrease blood pressure, thereby worsening venous pooling.
-Such conditions include rising quickly after prolonged sitting or lying down (recumbency), prolonged motionless standing, fever, heat exposure, carbohydrate heavy meals,
+This results in reduced venous return to the heart.
+There are certain conditions cause excessive venous pooling.
+Such conditions include rising quickly after prolonged sitting or lying down (recumbency), prolonged motionless standing, fever, heat exposure, or carbohydrate heavy meals.

 Primary neurogenic causes refers to individuals with an underlying primary disorder that is involved with malfunction of the autonomic nervous system such as multiple system atrophy, Parkinson’s disease, pure autonomic failure, dopamine beta-hydroxylase deficiency, Lewy body disease, familial dysautonomia, and non-diabetic autonomic neuropathy.